 Owning a home is a great way to build family wealth.

 As we’ve said before, simply put, homeownership is a form of ‘forced savings.’
 Every time you pay your mortgage, you are contributing to your net worth by increasing the equity in your home.
 That is why Gallup reported Americans picked real estate as the best long-term investment for the sixth year in a row.
-According to this year’s results, 35% ...
+According to this year’s results, 35% of Amer ...

 Thursday, August 22, 2019 / by Michelle Ramos

 We've been reading a lot of comments and questions about housing affordability lately that we decided to address what most people find confusing about this particular topic.
 If you're one of the many people in the gray zone as to whether or not to believe the thing you see and hear about housing affordability crisis, then you better read this.